 4) Two or more temporally associated archaeological features

-They claim that any sign of past human activity constitutes a historical place and thus mitigation issues are required under section 106 of the National Historic Preservation Act.
+They claim that any sign of past human activity constitutes a historical place and thus mitigation measures are required under Section 106 of the National Historic Preservation Act.

-The agreement also defines the Planning Area of Potential Effects (APE) for route designation and nails down a 100-foot to 1/4 mile buffer zone on either side of the road.
-This buffer zone defines the management area affected by Travel Management Planning.
-They specifically mention parking areas, campsites, and roadside pull-offs as part of the planning area of potential effects.
+The agreement also defines the Planning Area of Potential Effects (APE) for route designation and establishes a buffer zone of 100 feet to 1/4 mile on either side of the road.
+This buffer zone delineates the management area affected by Travel Management Planning.
+It specifically mentions parking areas, campsites, and roadside pull-offs as part of the planning area of potential effects.